-The Prince George New Hope Society was initially founded by Christal Capostinsky in July of 2005.
+The Prince George New Hope Society was initially founded by Christal Capostinsky in July 2005.
 Christal is a human rights activist for marginalized womyn, particularly womyn involved in sex work and also has many other roles in the community.
 Her creativity and passion to generate change for oppressed womyn in the north arose from her involvement with the BC Coalition of Experiential Women (BCCEW).
-Soon after the proposed idea, another young womyn working at Communities Against Sexual Exploitation of Youth (CASEY) showed interest in joining as a collective to work against the oppressive systems that target females involved in sex work and survival sex.
+Soon after the proposed idea, another young womyn working at Communities Against Sexual Exploitation of Youth (CASEY) showed interest in joining as a collective to work against the oppressive systems that target womyn involved in sex work, including survival sex workers.

 Over the years, New Hope has continued to grow and evolve.
 Today in 2019 we are pleased to say we are still running and supporting sex workers, and all marginalized women, in the Prince George community, and all across northern British Columbia.

 Many thanks to our current members, workers and volunteers who work so hard to continue to keep the doors open at New Hope, and create a place of warmth, safety and security for our members!